Sand Point Light: History

 The Sand Point Lighthouse is a story-and-a-half rectangular building with an attached brick tower.
 The tower is topped with a cast iron lantern room which houses a fourth order Fresnel lens, emitting a fixed red light with a radiating power of 11.5 mi.
 A unique distinction concerning the Sand Point Lighthouse is that it was constructed with its tower facing the land instead of facing the water.
 Whether this orientation was intentional or an engineering blunder is unknown.

-John Terry was appointed the first lighthouse keeper of the new lighthouse in December 1867, but he became very ill and died in April 1868 a month before the lighthouse was ready to be manned.
+John Terry was appointed the first lighthouse keeper of the new lighthouse in December 1867, but he became very ill and died in April 1868 a month before the lighthouse was ready to be staffed and operated.
 With the lighthouse nearly completed but with no lightkeeper ready to report to duty, John Terry's wife, Mary, was appointed lightkeeper and subsequently became one of the first female lightkeepers on the Great Lakes.
 Mary Terry was a well-respected citizen in the community and fulfilled her duties as lightkeeper with efficiency and dedication.
 She was lightkeeper from 1868 to 1886, when a mysterious fire severely damaged the lighthouse and took her life.
 To date, no one knows exactly what happened or why it happened.
 Some speculate that it was an attempted burglary and that the suspect set the lighthouse afire to cover any evidence of wrongdoing.
 The south entrance door showed signs of forced entry, yet none of Mary Terry's valuables were taken.
 With the lighthouse badly damaged, restoration took nearly two full months and a new lightkeeper, Lewis Rose, was appointed to take over.

 Over the years a number of changes took place at the Sand Point Lighthouse.
 Perhaps the most significant was when the lighthouse was hooked up to the city's electric supply in 1913.
 This meant that the kerosene lamp was removed from within the lens and replaced with an incandescent light bulb.